complexlogic/flex-launcher/docs/configuration.md

 Default: false

 #### MouseSelect
 Defines whether the left mouse button can be used to select the highlighted entry.
 This setting is intended to support gyroscopic mouse devices where the enter/ok button functions as a mouse left click instead of the keyboard enter button.
+This setting is a boolean "true" or "false".

 Default: false

+#### InhibitOSScreensaver
+Defines whether Flex Launcher will prevent your default OS screensaver from activating while it is running.
+On Windows, this will also inhibit any power saving features as well (e.g. autosleep).
+This setting is a boolean "true" or "false".

+Default: true

 #### StartupCmd
 Defines a command that Flex Launcher will execute immediately upon startup.
 This can be used to autostart your favorite application.